Project 4: Raw Sockets

 - If your code is in Java, you must include a copy of the RockSaw library.

 GradingThis project is worth 16 points.
-You will receive full credit if 1) your code compiles, runs, and produces the expected output, 2) you have not used any illegal libraries, and 3) you use the correct type of raw socket.
+You will receive full credit if 1) your code compiles, runs, and correctly downloads files over HTTP, 2) you have not used any illegal libraries, and 3) you use the correct type of raw socket.
 All student code will be scanned by plagarism detection software to ensure that students are not copying code from the Internet or each other.

 5 points will be awarded for each of the three protocols you must implement, i.e. 5 points for HTTP, 5 ponts for TCP, and 5 points for IP.
 1 point will be awarded for your documentation.
 Essentially, 6 points should be easy to earn; the other 10 are the challenge.